 Inventory: The value of all stored goods and merchandise

-Whether for supply planning, determining demand due to seasonal fluctuations, or reducing lead times in production, inventory is the core element of the warehouse.
-This refers to all products in stock, which either remain in the warehouse for picking or are in the production facilities.
+Whether for delivery planning, determining demand due to seasonal fluctuations or reducing lead times in production, inventory is the core element of the warehouse.
+This refers to all products in stock that are either in the warehouse for picking or in the production facilities.

-In order to make solid forecasts, a differentiation is made between four types of stocks:
+In order to be able to make solid forecasts, a distinction is made between four types of stock:

 Total stock

-All inventory types of an item, regardless of their current location, are merged into the total inventory.
-Includes goods in stock, goods remaining in distribution and goods currently being transported.
+All stock types of an item, regardless of their current location, are combined in the total stock.
+This includes goods in the warehouse, goods in distribution and goods currently being transported.

 Reserved stock